altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Think about a way to delete tags (Tom)
 - Delete piv mode (uploaded) (Tom)
 - Delete piv mode (local): if deleting something being uploaded, defer the deletion.
 (Tom)
-- No separate modal for new tag, just create or select (Tom)
 - Figure out mechanism for showing recent tags on top: pinning tags, keep last n tags used, or both?
 (Tom)
 - Investigate why sometimes local items that are uploaded are not being shown as organized (is it lack of a pivMap entry?
 Or is it not being displayed?)
 (Tom)
 - Add login flow with Google, Apple and Facebook (Tom)